Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool converts pressure between multiple units and lists specific use cases (engineering, weather, medicine).
-However, it does not explicitly distinguish itself from sibling tool 'convert_pressure' which may serve a similar purpose, slightly reducing clarity.
+The description clearly states it converts pressure between multiple units and lists use cases like engineering, weather, medicine.
+However, it does not distinguish itself from the sibling tool 'convert_pressure', and the listed units (kPa, MPa, torr) do not all appear in the input schema, potentially causing confusion.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.